hirosystems/docs/docs/hiro-archive/guides/use-stacks-blockchain-api-archive.md

 **Restore via Postgres database dump (Recommended)**

-This is the quickest and most direct method, and is suitable for most scenarios.
+This is the quickest and most direct method, and it is suitable for most scenarios.
 It consists of a backup of the API's Postgres database taken using `pg_dump`.
 We generally recommend starting with this method before attempting the method below if this one does not work for any reason.

 **Restore via tab-separated-values (TSV) file**